 CVE-2026-21515

-A privilege escalation vulnerability in Microsoft Azure IOT Central allows an authorized attacker to gain unauthorized access to sensitive information and elevate privileges over the network.
+An information exposure vulnerability in Azure IOT Central allows an authenticated attacker to gain unauthorized access to sensitive data and elevate privileges.

 Executive summary